 - Location.
 Whether your brand is local or national, you want an influencer’s core audience to have access to your products.

-TikTok also offers a one-stop-shop for brand/influencer collaboration called Creator Marketplace.
-In it, you can search for the perfect influencer match using examples and data.
+TikTok also offers a one-stop shop for brand/influencer collaborations called Creator Marketplace.
+There, you can search for the perfect influencer match filtering by metrics that matter to you.

 Use Smart Video Soundtrack